AdobeDocs/commerce-learn.en/help/pwa/introduction/5-getting-started.md

 In this video:

 - Getting started with PWA Studio
-- Initial project setup​
+- Initial project setup
-- Generate local SSL certificate​
+- Generate local SSL certificate
 - Build pack CLI commands

 ## Who is this video for?